gracco/sysadmin-interview-questions/README.md

   - Both child and parent process have different PIDs, neither process access the variables of each other, the child process ctime, uptime, stime, cutime and cstime subrotines  are set to 0.

 * What is the difference between exec and fork?
-  - A fork in a simple way it's a copy from the process changing pid, and resource limits, a exec it's a call that basically replaces the entire current process  with a new program.
+  - A fork in a simple way it's a copy from a process changing the pid, and resource limits, a exec it's a call that basically replaces the entire current process  with a new program.
 It loads the program into the current process space and runs it from the entry point.
-Example when we call the find command, our bash forks itself, and uses exec to call the find program.
+Example, when we call the find command, our bash forks itself, and in this new fork context, uses exec call to execute the find program.

 * What is "nohup" used for?
   - It's used to create process that are independent from user login, starting a process with nohup it's telling the process to ignode SIGHUP calls, that the signal sent by the kernel when the parent shell is closed.

 * What is the difference between these two commands?
  * ```myvar=hello```